 Torbjörn Idhammar

-Torbjörn Idhammar is the president and CEO of IDCON INC., a Reliability and Maintenance Management Consulting Firm.
-Tor’s responsibilities include training IDCON consultants, product development, sales, and marketing.
-He gives advice to IDCON’s multi-site and international clients to ensure outcomes and deliverables are met.
+Torbjörn Idhammar was the president and CEO of IDCON INC., a Reliability and Maintenance Management Consulting Firm.
+Before his retirement from the company, Tor’s responsibilities included training IDCON consultants, product development, sales, and marketing.
+He provided advice to IDCON’s multi-site and international clients to ensure outcomes and deliverables were met.